-- (1) All cases shall be assigned on a blind rotation basis, within each chapter category, to a judge assigned to hear cases in the division to which the case has been assigned pursuant to subdivision (A). - (2) A matter from which a judge has been recused or disqualified shall be reassigned by the clerk:
+Cases shall be assigned on a blind rotation basis, within each chapter category, to a judge assigned to hear cases in the division to which the case has been assigned pursuant to subdivision (A)(1).

-- (a) first to another judge resident in the same division, or - (b) to another division if the judge being recused or disqualified is the only resident judge in that division. - (3) Assignment to a specific judge without regard to divisional classification shall be considered by the court on motion by a party in the following cases upon the filing of a motion: - (a) all cases with individuals and their spouses, whether filed jointly or severally; and - (b) cases that may be jointly administered pursuant to Bankruptcy Rule 1015. - (4) Notice of reassignment of a case to another judge shall be provided to all parties of record by the clerk of court.
+- (B) Divisional and Judicial Assignment for Petitions Filed Under Chapter 15.
+Chapter 15 petitions will be assigned to a judge and division on a blind rotation basis throughout the district. - (C) Judicial Reassignment. - (1) Reassignment Due to Recusal or Disqualification.
+A matter from which a judge has been recused or disqualified shall be reassigned by the clerk: - (a) first to another judge resident in the same division, or - (b) to another division if the judge being recused or disqualified is the only resident judge in that division. - (2) Requests for Assignment to a Specific Judge.
+Requests for assignment to a specific judge without regard to divisional classification shall be considered by the court upon motion by a party in the following cases: - (a) all cases with individuals and their spouses, whether filed jointly or severally; and - (b) cases that may be jointly administered pursuant to Bankruptcy Rule 1015.

+Notice of reassignment of a case to another judge shall be provided to all parties of record by the clerk of court.